ArthurSpirling/stylest2/general_usage.md

 mod <- stylest2_fit(dfm = novels_dfm, terms = terms_90)
 ```

+This will also a issue the same warning about collapsing on author.
 The model contains detailed information about token usage by each of the authors (see `mod$rate`); exploring this is left as an exercise.

 ### Fitting the model: adding custom term weights